Risk-Adaptive Approaches to Stochastic Optimization: A Survey: Extensions and Challenges

 A wealth of opportunities emerge in connection with {\em autonomous systems} such as driverless cars and delivery vehicles; see the recent review \cite{WangChapman.22}.
 The resulting problems are often ``dynamic'' with the need for a combination of learning and decision making, but with conservativeness and reliability as a main focus.

-As seen above, there have been few efforts to utilize other risk measures than superquantiles in {\em statistical learning}; see \cite{FrohlichWilliamson.22,FrohlichWilliamson.22b} for notable exceptions.
+As seen above, there have been many efforts to utilize superquantiles in {\em statistical learning} but fewer to leverage other risk measures; see \cite{FrohlichWilliamson.22,FrohlichWilliamson.22b} for notable exceptions.
 In view of Section \ref{sec:errordev}, it appears that measures of error and deviation should be central to this area, in fact more than measures of risk.
 Besides \cite{Yang.21}, there seem to be few attempts at utilizing measures of risk for {\em adversarial training} and similar approaches to``robust'' learning.
 Since adversarial training corresponds to the choice of a worst-case risk measure, it only represents one of many possibilities for promoting conservativeness and robustness.

 There are surprisingly few studies of {\em Bayesian formulations} of risk-averse optimization problems under uncertainty.
 A recent effort is \cite{WuZhuZhou.18}, which applies a risk measure to a posterior distribution, but this can be extended in several directions and presents alternatives to distributionally robust formulations.
 Situations with {\em decision-dependent probability measures} and {\em partially observable Markov decision processes} are likewise fertile ground; see \cite{DentchevaRuszczynski.20} for emerging ideas.